-When you click a download button for either a batch of movies or an individual file, you are getting a "zipped" or compressed package.
-This prevents a movie from accidently trying to be played by an application on your computer, when all you really want is the file to be copied to your computer or device.
+When you click a download button for either a batch of videos or an individual file from our Download Movies Page, you are getting a "zipped" or compressed package.
+This prevents a movie from accidentally trying to be played by an application on your computer, when all you really want is the file to be copied to your computer or device.

 What happens next will depend on several factors: which web browser you’re using, how that browser handles .zip files, and how your computer is set up to handle downloads.

-Now that you have the .zip file on your local drive or device, you need a software program that allows you to open .zip archives.
-If you don’t already have a program, you can download for FREE one called StuffIt Expander from SmithMicro using the links listed below.
+Once a downloaded .zip file is transferred to your local drive or device, you need a software program that allows you to open .zip archives.
+Many computers have such a program already installed.
+But if you don't already have a program, you can download for FREE a utility called StuffIt Expander from SmithMicro (use the links listed directly below).
 Be sure and download SmithMicro's FREE version of StuffIt Expander.
 You do not need to purchase their full StuffIt suite of software...

 Sometimes, an error occurs when attempting to unzip a file.
 Most of the time, just double-clicking a .zip file will launch the extractor.
 Occassionally, some computers will display an error message.
 The solution that has worked is as follows:

-- Still can't unzip a downloaded movie because of an error?
+- Can't unzip a downloaded movie because of an error?

 -First, launch your unzipping utility (such as the free StuffIt Expander for Win or StuffIt Expander for Mac).

--Second, from your unzipping utility, point to the movie you downloaded.
+-Second, from your unzipping utility, point to the zip file you downloaded.

 -Third, enter the password to unlock the zipped movie(s) (see below).

-To receive our password via e-mail, we ask you to fill out a form.
-Within 24 hours (usually faster), we will send you a message with the password and a review of our re-use guidelines.
+To receive our password for Neurologic Exam videos or Neuroantomy Video Lab files, fill out our PASSWORD NEEDED FORM (link is directly below).
+Within 24 hours (usually faster), we will send you an e-mail message with the password along with a review of our guidelines for re-using our videos.
 Here is the link to the Password Form: